AUSSIE MARKET DIARY: Everything You Need To Know About The Week Ahead

-The House Of Representatives is sitting in Canberra this week and while the legislative agenda isn’t particulalry full there is likely to be plenty of focus on ISIS, Ebola and in particular Julie Bishop’s 25 minute discussion with the Russian president.
+It’s a big week for the market after recent sawtooth moves and a general questioning of the current paradigm of stock valuations.
+It’s also week closer to the end of QE in the US.
+That in itself is big enough.

-Of course there will be lots of discussion about the Wallabies valiant, if unsuccessful, effort on Saturday night.
+Can stocks base, will the Aussie dollar make fresh lows for 2014 or will markets go into a funk?

-Here is Westpac’s excellent summary of all the important data in the week ahead.
+Time will tell but in the meantime here is Westpac’s excellent summary of all the data around the globe this week.

 Business Insider Emails & Alerts